sfallahadl/aws-gitops-workshop/content/40_continuous_delivery/rolling_back.md

 In most cases a production deployment will succeed right away and all application users will be able to use the new features right away.

-There will be cases however when a production deployment will have blocker issues and problems.
+However, there will be cases when a production deployment will have blocker issues and problems.
 In this case you should be able to roll back to the previous version until you have some time to solve the issue (possibly in a staging environment and not production)

 ## Choosing a version to rollback to

 Since we are using GitOps, rolling back to a previous version will happen with Git operations.

 The first step is to decide which Git version we will rollback.
-In most case it is the last one, but this is not a strict requirement.
+In most cases it is the last one, but this is not a strict requirement.

-You can find the last commit hash with multiple ways.
+You can find the last commit hash in multiple ways.
 The simplest is to use the normal Git tools (such as the Github UI).

 ![Git](/images/basic_cd/git-history.png)